Some things simply shouldn’t be said, especially to someone taking on the role of a caregiver.

 10 Misconceptions About Pelvic Physical Therapy & Incontinence

-We’re thrilled to share this post from Jessica Powley, DPT, WCS, who wrote this excellent blog article for her Proaxis Physical Therapy Clinic blog.
+We’re thrilled to share this post from Jessica Powley, DPT, WCS.
+She wrote this excellent blog article for her Proaxis Physical Therapy Clinic blog.
 Jessica is committed to promoting the specialty area of pelvic physical therapy.

 A Life Changing Day – Eman’s Spinal Cord Injury and Rehabilitation